 Student Teaching Placements

-Students seeking K–8 certification are assigned to an elementary or middle school classroom.
+Students seeking K–5 or K–8 certification are assigned to an elementary or middle school classroom.

 Students seeking elementary certification with an endorsement in learning disabilities or emotional impairments complete one student teaching assignment in a general elementary education classroom and a second in the appropriate special education classroom.